Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/5-translate-text.md

 	_Selecting a language_

 1. Select the language that you want to translate text into from the drop-down list.
-Then click the **Upload Photo** and button and upload a picture that contains text.
+Then click **Upload Photo** and upload a picture containing text.

 1. Confirm that after a brief pause, the text extracted from the photo and translated into the language you specified appears in a modal dialog.
 Then dismiss the dialog.